 A logo is one of the most important parts of the brand’s identity.
 It’s present in all products, advertising and other materials which have a reference to a company.
 It should transmit a clear message, be consistent with the brand’s ideology as well as be appealing and easy to remember for customers.
 That’s why the creation of a proper logo takes a lot of time, efforts and attention to the smallest details.
-Still, there are some hints which will help you make the logo creation process a success.
+Still, there are some hints which will help you make the logo creation process succeed.

 Dig deeper into the story of your brand.
 Try to find a unique feature which you can use in your logo and make it an indispensable part of your brand’s identity.
 Incarnate this feature in your logo.
 In such a way, you’ll be able to create a particular set of unique associations related to the brand.
 Logo, in this case, will become a tool for incorporating these associations into the mind of customers, so next time they will come along your brand they won’t mix it with something else.